RameezFridie/mid-assessment-api/README.md

 - Choose an IDE for development (e.g., IntelliJ IDEA, Eclipse, or Visual Studio Code).
 - Ensure the presence of a `data.properties` file to run the automation successfully.
+- `data.properties` file should have the data required for the automation to run.

 ### Running